alxriche/custom-checkboxes/README.md

 You can mix shape / animation / color classes as in this example: ![custCbx-mixed-example](/example/custCbx_mixed-example.gif?raw=true)

+Feel free to edit the styles.css and create your own styles!

 ***Warning: Only one class of each category can be used.
 In case of multiple classes from a same category, only the first one will be used.***

 ### Specific actions